Choosing your computer repairer

-How much experience have the company’s technicians got in computer repair and what testimonials do they have?
+How much experience has the company’s technicians got in computer repair and what testimonials do they have?
 If relevant, do they have certification from the manufacturer of your equipment / operating system?

-What turnaround time do you need and what day / time coverage do you need.
+What turnaround time do you need and what day/time coverage do you need.
 Example: Do you need repairs carried out in one day and do you need weekend cover?
 Ensure that the repairer that you use offers what you need and pick the level of cover that you need.
-Over specifying, e.g. paying for 24 hour / 365 day per year cover when you only need 9-5 Monday to Friday, will be unnecessarily expensive.
+Over specifying, e.g. paying for 24 hours/ 365 day per year cover when you only need 9-5 Monday to Friday, will be unnecessarily expensive.

 When computers aren’t operating correctly, it can often be due to software issues which can be solved remotely.
-Even if ‘repair’ isn’t possible remotely, it may be possible to identify what is wrong sufficiently for the field technician to bring essential equipment / software with them when they visit site and to be fully briefed on the solution.
+Even if ‘repair’ isn’t possible remotely, it may be possible to identify what is wrong sufficiently for the field technician to bring essential equipment/software with them when they visit a site and to be fully briefed on the solution.

 How much experience and capability has your prospective support company got in this area?